bmwoolf/FunctionsOfLife/README.md

 Normally breeding can only occur between entities cross-species.
 But I think all entities that reproduce, have the exact same root functions.

 Outline is:

-SenseResources
+1. Energy
+2. Memory
+3. Sense

-- sense
+   a. sense
-- filter
+   b. filter
-- store
+   c. store
-- access
+   d. access

-  Catch
+4. Catch
-  Consume
+5. Consume
-  Digest
+6. Digest

-- breakDown
+   a. breakDown
-- transportEnergy
+   b. transportEnergy
-- useEnergy
+   c. useEnergy

-  Replicate
+7. Replicate
-  Defend
+8. Defend
-  Repair
+9. Repair

 ## Commits